lczm/gifting-season/README.md

 - The services the receptionist desk are served as an API here, where the receptionist takes in the staff pass as verification
 - Data is read and stored in a sqlite3 database, will be created automatically from the csv if it doesn't exist.
 It'll then use that from then on
 - Access to the database is through an [ORM](https://github.com/sequelize/sequelize-typescript) backed by typescript with all it's typing goodness
+- Past redemption data is stored in it's own table
+- Success / Failures are indicated by their http status codes (200, 201, 404)

 ## Assumptions

 - `created_at` stored as an `number`, for consistency as `redeemed_at` is specified to be stored as epoch milliseconds.
 - When verifying, the staff shows their staff pass (`staff_pass_id`)
 - Verification and redemption are to be implemented as two separate features, although redemption can function as both
+- "Sending away the representative" is a 404 error